 A student may not be employed more than 20 hours per week in any week in which the student is enrolled in more than twelve class hours.
-ABA Standard 304(f).

 V. University Policies

 A. Code of Student Life

 http://dos.uiowa.edu/policy-list/current/student-responsibilities-6/code-of-student-life-2012-2013-academic-year/